 Board of Supervisors | Botetourt County, VA (botetourtva.gov)

-Contact your State Legislators and tell them you want the obscenity law exemptions for schools and public libraries repealed in Virginia
+Contact your State Legislators and tell them you want the obscenity exemptions for schools and public libraries repealed in Virginia:

 Delegate Terry Austin